helidon-io/helidon/docs/se/security/introduction.md

 3. Outbound security - support for propagating identity or (in general) securing outbound requests.
 Modification of a request to include outbound security is responsibility of OutboundSecurityProvider SPI
 4. Audit - security module audits most important events through its own API (e.g. Authentication events, Authorization events, outbound security events).
 A default AuditProvider is provided as well, logging to Java util logging (JUL) logger called "AUDIT" (may be overridden through configuration).
 AuditProvider SPI may be implemented to support other auditing options.

-Each feature is implemented with the help of "[Security Providers][security-providers]".
+Each feature is implemented with the help of "[Security Providers](providers.md)".

 Security module is quite HTTP centric (as most common use cases are related to HTTP REST), though it is not HTTP specific (the security module may be used to secure even other transports, such as JMS, Kafka messages etc. if an appropriate integration module is developed, as all APIs can be mapped to a non-HTTP protocol).
 Nevertheless, there may be security providers that only make sense with HTTP (such as HTTP digest authentication).

 ## Maven Coordinates

-To enable Security, add the following dependency to your project’s `pom.xml` (see [Managing Dependencies][managing-dependencies]).
+To enable Security, add the following dependency to your project’s `pom.xml` (see [Managing Dependencies](../../managing-dependencies.md)).

 ```xml [pom.xml]
 <dependency>